bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

 The master gateway also announces the 128.8.8.0/24 subnet to the bare metal machine using OSPF, and implements NAT, so that the bare metal machine can connect to the virtual servers.

 The `focal-260-NAT` device announces itself into DHCP/DNS as `focal-260.DOMAIN` and forwards ports 80 and 443 (along with UDP ports) through to `focal-260` itself.
 Clients can therefore connect to `focal-260.DOMAIN`, just as they would to a typical BBB server.
+The NAT device itself listens for ssh on port 2222.
+The `--no-nat` option can be specified to create a server without an associated NAT gateway.

-Current server options are `bionic-240`, `focal-250`, `focal-25-dev`, and `focal-260`, along with `focal-GITREV` if you have a repository built from a specific git commit.
+Default operation of the script is to install a server whose name is passed into the script and is used both as the hostname of the server and as the release name to install.
+Obvious server names include `focal-250`, `focal-25-dev`, and `focal-260`.
 You can specify the `-r`/`--repository` option to use a repository other than `ubuntu.bigbluebutton.org` (just like the install script).
+The `--install-script` option allows an alternate install script to be used.

-The `testclient` connects to NAT4 (overlapping server address space), NAT5 (private address not overlapping server address space), and NAT6 (carrier grade NAT).
+Some special names are defined.
+Requesting a device name starting with `testclient` creates a test client that connects to NAT4 (overlapping server address space), NAT5 (private address not overlapping server address space), and NAT6 (carrier grade NAT).
+Likewise, `turn` and `natturn` devices can also be created, just by requesting them by name.

 ## Usage

-1. You'll need several tools from Brent Baccala's NPDC repository on github, which is a submodule in the NPDC directory
+1. You'll need several tools from Brent Baccala's NPDC repository on github, which is a submodule in the NPDC directory, so run this command to fetch it:

    `git submodule update`